Z769018860/Notes/Eng4/finalpaper/paper.md

 We first finished basic analyzation of the data.
 Having collected enough information, we exported spreadsheet data.
 Then we made pie charts and bar charts on the basis of the data.
 Before setting out to find intern relationships among data, we ruled out some invalid information.
 Some of the questions were not set properly.
 Consequently, their results have no reference value.

-_Do you order online?_

 ![res1.png](res1.png)
+_Figure 2.1.
+Do you order online?_|
+-|-

 It is a seemingly meaningful result that three fourths of the students order online.
 However, we conducted the survey with an online questionnaire, which means we have no access to obtain the recovery rate of the questionnaire.
 In addition, the title of our questionnaire is Take-out in UCAS.
 As a result, undergraduates who never conducted online ordering probably overlooked the questionnaire.
 In conclusion, it is not a proper sampling of undergraduates in UCAS.
 Consequently, we are not able to conclude the ratio of take-out users according to the answers of our second question.

-_What factors will you consider when choosing take-out?_

 ![res2.png](res2.png)
+_Figure 2.2.
+What factors will you consider when choosing take-out?_| -|-

 The options of the question were not properly set because the meaning of the word preference was not explicit enough for participants.
 As a result, the fourth option has various interpretations.
 In conclusion, the result of the question is invalid strictly.

 In order to cover all possible factors which affect students’ take-out ordering behavior, we set a large number of questions.
 In addition, some of the questions have weak relation between each other.
 As a result, we soon found that some data are redundant.
 Additionally, it is still difficult to conclude rules manually according to the simply-processed datas.

-### 3. Preliminary studies
+### 3. Preliminary analysis

-For it is impossible for us to give out rules from the simply-processed datas, we choosed to use machine learning algorithm to analyze these data.
+As it is impossible for us to give out rules from the simply-processed data, we chose to use machine learning algorithm to analyze these data.
 Before we formally start mining the data, we did some preliminary studies to find a correct direction.
-Because there are so many algorithms to choose, is is hard to decide which one to use.
-Therefore, in is step we choose to test every valid algorithm in Weka (Waikato Environment for Knowledge Analysis) using the initial parameter, and compare each one for the better result.
+Because there are so many algorithms to choose, it is hard to decide which one to use.
+Therefore, we chose to test every valid algorithm in Weka (Waikato Environment for Knowledge Analysis) using the initial parameter, and compare each one for the better result.

+result|
+-|-

-The result revealed that all the classify algorithm returned result with kappa less than 0.2, some of the even had negative kappa value which means the results were even worse that the result of random classify.
+The result above revealed that all the classify algorithm returned result with kappa less than 0.2, some of the even had negative kappa value which means the results were even worse that the result of random classify.
 The same result also happened in the associate algorithms.
-Surprisingly, the EM algorithm, although did not offer a clear pattren, did privided some meaningful findings with the disordered data.
+Surprisingly, the EM algorithm, although did not offer a clear pattern, did provide some meaningful findings with the disordered data.
 As a result, we choose to use the EM algorithm to do the further mining job.

 <!-- ### 4.
 Basic analyzation -->